DwgFind or DwgLocate?

 The solution is DwgLocate.
 It works just like a mature desktop search engine, with index creation and updating and then performing the fast search.
 But it’s a specialized search engine, which specifically addresses just DWG (AutoCAD) files.

 The software is very simple and easy-to-use.
-In its only window you can setup, which folders are to be indexed and re-indexed, where to store index data; and of course, you can search (with all usual options like “whole words only” or “case sensitive”).
+In one window you can configure the desired folders to be indexed and re-indexed, where to store index data; and of course, you can search (with all usual options like “whole words only” or “case sensitive”).

 Search results are rich enough: they are not just a bunch of file names; instead, they appear as file names accompanied by search strings found inside those files.
 And by clicking on the “Open and zoom” button you’ll immediately have the drawing opened and focused on the label you searched for.